Red Wolf & Ondexx

-SOC stands for “System and Organization Controls,” and the controls are a series of standards designed to help measure how well a given service organization conducts and regulates its information.
+SOC stands for “System and Organization Controls.”
+The controls are a series of standards designed to help measure how well a given service organization conducts and regulates its information.
 The purpose of SOC standards is to provide confidence and peace of mind for organizations when they engage third-party vendors.
-A SOC-certified organization has been audited by an independent certified public accountant who determined the firm has the appropriate SOC safeguards and procedures in place.
+A SOC-certified organization is regularly audited by an independent certified public accountant who determines that the firm has the appropriate SOC safeguards and procedures in place.

-More specifically, SOC 2 Type II certification is designed for service providers storing customer data in the cloud.
+SOC 2 Type II certification is specifically designed for service providers storing customer data in the cloud.
 It requires companies to establish and follow strict information security policies and procedures encompassing the security, availability, processing, integrity, and confidentiality of customer data.

 Paul Quigley joined the Ondexx team in 2018 as CEO.
 A leader in the technology industry with a career built around bringing platforms and solutions to market made him the perfect fit for Ondexx.

-Paul’s role not only brought decades of business building experience, but a fresh focus for Ondexx.
-His initial areas of focus were marketing, partnerships, and verticalization of the solution.
+Paul’s role brought decades of business-building experience and a renewed focus for Ondexx.
+His initial focus areas were marketing, partnerships, and verticalization of the solution.

-Not only was Paul’s addition energizing for the founders, his experience was seen as essential for scaling the Ondexx solution globally.
+Not only was Paul’s addition energizing for the organization, but his experience was also seen as essential for scaling the Ondexx solution globally.

-To be FIPS compliant, an organization must adhere to the Federal Information Processing Standards (FIPS) in order to act in accordance with the Federal Information Security Management Act of 2002 (FISMA).
-In 2014, FISMA was amended with critical updates in cybersecurity that needed regulatory oversight.
+To be FIPS compliant, an organization must adhere to the Federal Information Processing Standards (FIPS) to act in accordance with the Federal Information Security Management Act of 2002 (FISMA).
+In 2014, FISMA was amended with critical updates in cybersecurity that provided regulatory oversight.

 The National Institute of Standards and Technology’s (NIST’s) Computer Security Division created FIPS, a set of computer system security standards.
 FISMA requires United States federal government agencies to reduce information technology risk to an acceptable level at a reasonable cost.

-In order to be FIPS 140 compliant, a US government agency or contractor’s computer systems must meet requirements outlined in the FIPS publication #140.
+To be FIPS 140 compliant, a US government agency or contractor’s computer systems must meet the requirements outlined in FIPS publication #140.

 Ondexx signed a partnership agreement with The Medical Information Bureau (MIB Group Inc.) to power MIB’s knowledge management solution.
 Ondexx now provides essential services to MIB’s 430+ member companies, supporting over 8,000 active daily users.
 This is a significant partnership for Ondexx, as MIB is one of the largest data providers in the world.

-Ondexx moved their pricing model to a 100% subscription-based model.
+Ondexx moved its pricing model to a 100% subscription-based model.